gcastillo-ucsd/kloudspeaker/Trash-bin-plugin.md

     )

 The value `folder` should have absolute path to the folder where trashed items are stored.
 This folder should not be under published Kloudspeaker folders, or even web server root if possible.

+Trash bin content can be set to expire after certain period with following option:

+    "TrashBin" => array(
+        "expiration_days" => EXPIRATION_DAYS
+    )

+This value sets maximum number of days deleted content is stored, after which they are automatically deleted permanently.